cdf144/uet-oasis-oop/README.md

 - TUẦN 16
   - [Banking System](https://github.com/cdf144/uet-oasis-oop/tree/master/src/main/java/Week16/Banking_System)

 ### Notes

-- These source codes are for referencing/educational purposes only.
-If you are also doing exercises on OASIS, **I will not be responsible for you being detected for code copying/plagiarism**.
+- These source codes are for reference/educational purposes only. **UET-OASIS does have code copy/plagiarism detection**, so that's one thing to keep in mind before you copy and paste my code :wink:
-(Yes, OASIS does have a code plagiarism detection, though my knowledge is limited on how deep the checking is)
-- These are just my answers to the exercises, and *only* as answers to exercises, no extra functions included. **The answers will pass all test cases but expect them to be not as elegant as you'd like**.
+- The answers will pass all test cases but expect them to be not as elegant as you'd like :sweat_smile: ~~(I definitely didn't revisit this repo one year later and cringe at my old code)~~
-- There are also custom JUnit Tests I made just because I wanted to practice making Unit Tests.
-You can also reference or even use those to your liking.
+- There are also custom JUnit Tests I made just because I wanted to practice making Unit Tests :upside_down_face: You can also reference or use those to your liking
-- This repository is licensed under the _GNU GPLv3_ license.
-> The GPL _does not require you to release your modified version_, or any part of it.
->
-> You are _free to make modifications and use them privately_, without ever releasing them.
-> This applies to organizations (including companies), too;
-> an organization can make a modified version and use it internally without ever releasing it outside the organization.
->
-> But _if you release the modified version to the public in some way_,
-> the GPL requires you to _make the modified source code available_ to the program's users, _under the GPL_.
->
-> Thus, the GPL gives permission to release the modified program in certain ways,
-> and not in other ways; but the decision of whether to release it is up to you.

-[GPL FAQ](https://www.gnu.org/licenses/gpl-faq.html#GPLRequireSourcePostedPublic) - _GNU Project_.
-Free Software Foundation.